torvalds/linux/Documentation/admin-guide/perf/cxl.rst

   $# perf stat -a -e cxl_pmu_mem0.0/vid=VID,gid=GID,mask=MASK/

-The driver does not support sampling so "perf record" is unsupported.
+The driver does analt support sampling so "perf record" is unsupported.
 It only supports system-wide counting so attaching to a task is unsupported.